jameschristou/contacts-mobile-web/README.md

 ## Drawbacks
 ### Larger Blast Radius With API Bugs
 If there is a bug with the API then it affects all clients.
-However, compare this against having the same bug in the client.
-An API bug can be resolved within a short period of time and deployed so that it fixes the issue for all clients.
-A client bug means submitting a new version of your app to the app store and then waiting as maybe 95% of your users install the latest version.
+However, as mentioned before, the mean number of hours of user impact for client bugs is much higher than API bugs because API bugs can be resolved faster for all users.

 ### More Chatty Applications
 Using this approach will probably mean more requests to the API.
 But in this age of high bandwidth, even for mobile devices, this in itself is not a significant problem.